zendesk/racecar/README.md

 * `datadog_namespace` – The namespace to use for Datadog metrics.
 * `datadog_tags` – Tags that should always be set on Datadog metrics.

+Furthermore, there's a [standard Datadog dashboard configution file](https://raw.githubusercontent.com/zendesk/racecar/master/extra/datadog-dashboard.json) that you can import to get started with a Racecar dashboard for all of your consumers.

 #### Consumers Without Rails ####

 By default, if Rails is detected, it will be automatically started when the consumer is started.
 There are cases where you might not want or need Rails.
 You can pass the `--without-rails` option when starting the consumer and Rails won't be started.